Justice Circle Nashville

 • Community & Police Listening Sessions

 Breaking Bread is a quarterly luncheon event where community leaders and local citizens of all socioeconomic and ethnic backgrounds come together and have respectful, constructive conversations about race, inequality, social justice, and how best to serve our local community as individuals.
+We have had great speakers present at Breaking Breads, including Predators rep Marcus Vazquez and Metro Nashville Sheriff Daron Hall.

 Literature Resources